Kamala Harris and JD Vance have yet to agree on terms for a VP debate

 CBS would host the debate in one of the network’s studios, which is the Biden team’s preference.

-AP writers Seung Min Kim and Michelle L. Price and Jill Colvin in Milwaukee contributed.
+Colvin reported from Milwaukee.
+AP writers Seung Min Kim and Michelle L. Price in Milwaukee contributed.